jipolanco/NonuniformFFTs.jl/README.md

 Yet another package for computing multidimensional [non-uniform fast Fourier transforms (NUFFTs)](https://en.wikipedia.org/wiki/NUFFT) in Julia.

-Like other [existing packages](#differences-with-other-packages), CPU computations are parallelised using threads.
+Like other [existing packages](#differences-with-other-packages), computation of NUFFTs on CPU are parallelised using threads.
-By default, all available Julia threads are used.

-Preliminary support for GPUs is also available.
+Transforms can also be performed on GPUs.
 In principle all kinds of GPU are supported.

 ## Basic usage